Future Me Hates Me: Background and recording

 Released on August 10, 2018, Future Me Hates Me was the band's debut album, following their extended play Warm Blood in 2016.
-The album was produced by the band's lead guitarist Jonathan Pierce, and recorded in-house at his studio on Karangahape Road in Auckland; Elizabeth Stokes wrote all of the lyrics.
+The album was produced by the band's lead guitarist Jonathan Pearce, and recorded in-house at his studio on Karangahape Road in Auckland; Elizabeth Stokes wrote all of the lyrics.

 In an interview with Rolling Stone, Stokes had a hard time articulating exactly what the album was about, mentioning "infatuation or something", "self-hiding" and "self-directed telling-offs".
 At Rolling Stone, Eli Enis wrote that much of the lyrical content on the album deals with "Stokes' reluctant attitude toward romance, and the anxiety that stems from overthinking her feelings"; Jon Dolan wrote that the lyrics were filled with "auto-critical logorrhea".

 Critical reception

-Future Me Hates Me received positive reviews from critics; review aggregator Metacritic gave the album a weighted average score of 83/100, based on 11 critic reviews.
+Future Me Hates Me received universal acclaim from critics.
+At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received a score of 83, based on 11 reviews.
 Larry Fitzmaurice of Pitchfork wrote that it was "one of the most impressive indie-rock debuts of the year ... tight, hook-filled songwriting filled with energy and attitude, paired with lyrics that cut to the bone and a sense of confidence that betrays the record's at-times slackened vibe."

 At The Skinny, Hayley Scott wrote that "Stokes' songwriting focuses on existential themes and self-deprecation while negating the need for the kind of down-tempo musical styles that typically accompanies sadness... resulting in a perfect riposte to the kind of po-faced cynicism that’s typically associated with angst-y guitar pop."
 Writing for PopMatters, Justin Cober-Lake said that "the driving pop-rock of the Beths should heat up speakers, with sugary melodies and energetic guitars making for an exciting debut".